Quick Legal Facts

-The provision against “disturbers of the peace” proscribes conduct which tends to annoy all good citizens and does in fact annoy anyone present not favoring it.
+The provision against “disturbers of the peace” proscribes conduct that tends to annoy all good citizens and does in fact annoy anyone present not favoring it.
 Commonwealth v.
 Oaks, 113 Mass.
 8, 9 (1873).

 It is an established and lawful practice that individuals who are arrested may be searched incident to the arrest.
 Massachusetts law provides that one may not be arrested for a misdemeanor except when “disturbing the peace.”
 This creates a perverse incentive to expand the scope of disturbing the peace.
 For instance, in Massachusetts driving with an expired registration has been treated as a disturbance of the peace in an attempt to justify an arrest and then conduct a search incident thereto.
 Also, dangerous weapons may not be carried on school property per 269 § 10 (j).
-In any event, one should be aware that with reference to knives, dangerous weapon includes: the pro se restricted knives listed above, any knife designed for the purpose of bodily assault or defense,” as well as any knife used in a dangerous fashion.
+In any event, one should be aware that with reference to knives, a dangerous weapon includes: the pro se restricted knives listed above, any knife designed for the purpose of bodily assault or defense,” as well as any knife used in a dangerous fashion.

 Knives with weapon characteristics should be avoided.

 A violation of 269 § 10 (b) is punishable by:

 imprisonment for not less than two and one-half years nor more than five years in the state prison, or for not less than six months nor more than two and one-half years in a jail or house of correction, except that, if the court finds that the defendant has not been previously convicted of a felony, he may be punished by a fine of not more than fifty dollars or by imprisonment for not more than two and one-half years in a jail or house of correction.